RevealBi/Documentation/en/dashboards/sharing-dashboards/share-a-dashboard.md

 >You can share a dashboard with any public team that [belongs to your main Organization](creating-joining-teams.html#organization), whether you are a member of it or not.
 You can also share with private teams that you are a member of.

-When setting access permissions for the whole team, you must take into account that individual members will get only the highest permissions they have for the team's dashboards.
+When setting access permissions for the whole team, you must take into account that these permissions will not be available for everybody in the team.
+Individual members will receive only the highest permissions possible for their role in the team.

-For example, if you give Owner permissions to the team, Viewers in this team will have only Viewer permissions, Members will get as high as Modify permissions and only the Owners can get the full Owner access to the dashboard.
-If you give Viewer permissions to the team, even members with an Owner role will have only Viewer permissions to this dashboard.

-Look at the table below for a quick reference of what permissions can every team member get depending on their role in the team:
+Look at the table below for a quick reference of the permissions every team member can get depending on their role in the team.
+For example, if you give *Modify* permissions to the whole team, its *Owners* and *Members* will be able to modify the dashboard, but *Viewers* will only receive permissions to view and share the dashboard.
+This is the highest level of permissions possible for their role in general.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}